 Managed Desktop is a service that offers IT staff an efficient, secure method for managing workstations.
-Multiple tiers of the service provide different levels of flexibility, balancing value and security with appropriate support for a range of situations.

 The service is available for IT support organizations.
 If you are an end-user, contact your local IT support.

 Cornell’s IT staff have managed workstations for many years, but have often done so manually or have operated their own desktop management software.
 The Managed Desktop service provides a less expensive but more secure and reliable user experience, and more effective integration with other support services such as the IT Service Desk.

 Managed Desktop helps provide faster, more efficient IT support.
 Managed Desktop can install or reinstall operating systems and applications very quickly, can update software, enable important security practices (such as installing malware protection, who disk encryption, and applying security patches), help identify problems before they become obvious to the end-user, help protect workstations in the event of a widespread security issue, and help Cornell identify software that would be good candidates for bulk purchasing.

 The Managed Desktop service stores inventory information about the hardware and installed software of the workstations, updated once per week.
 No user data is inventoried, and application usage information is not stored.
 The basic hardware and installed software information is at the heart of the functioning of the Managed Desktop as it makes it possible to “target” activities such as software installations and updates to appropriate computers.

 System administrators (that is, those who manage the Managed Desktop service) have access to the servers where the inventory data is stored.
 IT directors and their direct designates can access campus-wide inventory information.
 Local IT support staff only see information about computers they support.

 No. No information about user data is stored in the inventory database.